Childhood Central Nervous System Atypical Teratoid/Rhabdoid Tumor Treatment (PDQ®)–Patient Version

 Other chemotherapy drugs not listed here may also be used.

-Learn more about chemotherapy and its side effects at Chemotherapy to Treat Cancer.
+Learn more about how chemotherapy works, how it is given, and common side effects at Chemotherapy to Treat Cancer.

 Radiation therapy